axiomiety/axiomiety.github.io/_posts/2018-05-13-code_mbean.md

 ## The main process

 Our `MainLoader` is pretty boiler-plate.
 We start by registering our `MyController` MBean with the `MBeanServer`.
+The one bit that might look out of place is the `ObjectName` class - it's a container that represents the name of an MBean.
 We then sleep for 5 seconds whilst before checking whether our controller is still running:

 ~~~ java
 import org.apache.logging.log4j.LogManager;